E. coli: Escherichia coli 0157:H7, E. coli 0157:H7 (cont.)

 The benefits of adhering to the recommended testing strategy include early diagnosis, improved patient outcome, and detection of all STEC serotypes.

-All patients with Shiga toxin-positive diarrheal illness or HUS should be reported to health departments, regardless of a travel history to Germany.
+All patients with Shiga toxin-positive diarrheal illness or HUS should be reported to health departments.

 Must Read Articles Related to E. coli: Escherichia coli 0157:H7, E. coli 0157:H7